danReynolds/Personal-Site/_posts/2021-02-05-Apollo-Invalidation-Policies.md

 Now any queries that had accessed the `employees` field or the `members` or `manager` of the `Team:2` entity will re-execute and our UI will correctly update to remove our deleted employee.

-While this works, it has a couple shortcomings:
+While we've solved some of our problems, this approach still has a couple shortcomings:

 1. We're co-locating a lot of business logic with our `delete` mutation in our component.
 Ideally our component should just be able to call a delete mutation and not have to worry about removing entities from various places in our cache.

 2. How did we know that `Team:2` was the correct team to remove Charlie's `Employee:3` entity from?
 We often won't have context like that when deleting entities, and we'd need to somehow iterate through all possible teams to see if any of them included it.

-To resolve these issues, we've created a cache invalidation companion library to ApolloClient that helps to better codify relationships betweens entities in the cache.
+To resolve these issues, we've created a cache invalidation companion library to ApolloClient at NerdWallet that helps to better codify relationships betweens entities in the cache.
 ## Apollo invalidation policies

-The [Apollo invalidation policies](https://github.com/NerdWalletOSS/apollo-invalidation-policies) library is an extension of the Apollo 3 cache that provides a framework for managing the lifecycle and relationships of cache data through the new concept of invalidation policies.
+The [Apollo invalidation policies](https://github.com/NerdWalletOSS/apollo-invalidation-policies) library is an extension of the Apollo 3 cache that provides a framework for managing the lifecycle and relationships of cache data through the concept of invalidation policies.

 Like type policies, invalidation policies are declared for typenames of your GraphQL schema and form relationships between different types.
 The full API looks like this: